Cataract Surgery in Canberra

 Questions related to cataract Surgery Cost in Canberra

-The total cost of cataract surgery depends on a range of factors including where the surgery is performed, who performs the surgery, and what intraocular lens implant is used.
+The total cost of surgery depends on a range of factors including where the surgery is performed, who performs the surgery, and what intraocular lens implant is used.

 Yes, Medicare Australia contributes toward fees associated with cataract surgery.
-Cataract surgery is a surgical procedure to remove the cloudy crystalline lens of the eye.
+It is a surgical procedure to remove the cloudy crystalline lens of the eye.
 Medicare cover the cost of cataract surgery done in public hospitals, and will contribute to the cost of surgery and anesthesia fees if the procedure is performed in a private hospital.
-You may also be eligible for a Medicare rebate for consultation fees related to cataract surgery.
+You may also be eligible for a Medicare rebate for consultation fees related to surgery.
 However, you may need to pay gap fees for any services that are not covered by Medicare.
 Speak to your ophthalmologist to find out more about the cost of cataract surgery and any other associated costs.

 If you have cataract surgery included under your private health insurance policy, this will allow you to have surgery at a private hospital or surgery centre.
 There may be an excess on the policy as well as gap payments payable to the surgeon and anesthetist.

 Cataract surgery is covered under Medicare for eligible pensioners when the surgery is performed in a public hospital setting.
-Pensioners may also be eligible for a Medicare rebate for associated consultation fees related to cataract surgery.
-Speak to your ophthalmologist to find out more about the cost of cataract surgery and any associated fees.
+Pensioners may also be eligible for a Medicare rebate for associated consultation fees related to surgery.
+Speak to your ophthalmologist to find out more about the cost of surgery and any associated fees.

 Private health insurers offer a range of policies covering the cost of cataract surgery, including some that provide cover from the first day of taking out the policy.
 Speak to your insurer to find out more about the available cover and any associated fees or waiting periods.